Problem of universals

 The problem of universals is an ancient question from metaphysics that has inspired a range of philosophical topics and disputes: "Should the properties an object has in common with other objects, such as color and shape, be considered to exist beyond those objects?
 And if a property exists separately from objects, what is the nature of that existence?"

-The problem of universals relates to various inquiries closely related to metaphysics, logic, and epistemology, as far back as Plato and Aristotle, in efforts to define the mental connections humans make when understanding a property such as shape or color to be the same in nonidentical objects.

 Universals are qualities or relations found in two or more entities.
-As an example, if all cup holders are circular in some way, circularity may be considered a universal property of cup holders.
-Further, if two daughters can be considered female offspring of Frank, the qualities of being female, offspring, and of Frank, are universal properties of the two daughters.
+As an example, if all cup-holders are circular in some way, then circularity may be considered a universal property of cup-holders.
+Similarly, if one has a set of seven red and three blue balls, it would seem that though the set comprises ten separate entities (balls), there are only two colors therein—each being shared by multiple balls.
 Many properties can be universal: being human, red, male or female, liquid or solid, big or small, etc.

+The problem of universals relates to various inquiries within metaphysics, logic, and epistemology, dating from as far back as Plato and Aristotle, in efforts to understand how the same single property can be (at least apparently) shared across multiple, non-identical objects.
 Philosophers agree that human beings can talk and think about universals, but disagree on whether universals exist in reality beyond mere thought and speech.

 Ancient philosophy

-The problem of universals is considered a central issue in traditional metaphysics and can be traced back to Plato and Aristotle's philosophy, particularly in their attempt to explain the nature and status of forms.
-These philosophers explored the problem through predication.
+The problem of universals is considered a central issue in traditional metaphysics and can be traced back to the philosophy of Plato and Aristotle, particularly in their attempts to explain the nature and status of forms.
+These philosophers explored the problem through analyses of predication, qualities, and knowledge.

 Plato

-Plato believed that there was a sharp distinction between the world of perceivable objects and the world of universals or forms (eide; sg. eidos): one can have only mere opinions about the former, but one can have true knowledge about the latter.
-For Plato, it was not possible to have knowledge of anything that could change or was particular, since knowledge had to be forever unfailing and general; thus, the world of the forms is the real world, like objects seen in sunlight, while the sensible world is only imperfectly or partially real, like the shadows cast by those objects.
+Plato theorized a sharp distinction between the sensible world of concrete objects and the intelligible world of abstract universals or Forms (eide; sg. eidos): one merely has beliefs and opinions about the former, but may obtain true knowledge of the latter.
+For Plato, it was not possible to have genuine knowledge of that which is changeable and particular, since such knowledge must be forever unfailing and general; thus, the world of the Forms is the more real or fundamental world, like objects seen in sunlight, while the sensible world is only imperfectly or derivatively real, like the shadows cast by those objects.
 This Platonic realism, however, in denying that the eternal Forms are mental artifacts, differs sharply with modern forms of idealism.

 One of the first nominalist critiques of Plato's realism was that of Diogenes of Sinope, who said "I've seen Plato's cups and table, but not his 'cupness' and 'tableness'."
+(Note: As recorded in Diogenes Laërtius' Lives; Plato is said to have responded: "Naturally—for you have the eyes with which to see a cup and a table, but not the mind with which to comprehend 'tableness' and 'cupness'.")